Ritalin Prices | Street Costs vs Prescription Costs

 Like other CNS stimulants, Ritalin can cause a life-threatening overdose if you use too much of it.
 Common symptoms of a Ritalin overdose include:

 - nausea and vomiting

 - uncontrollable shaking of a part of the body

 - loss of consciousness

-Vyvanse addiction is a serious disease that makes you feel unable to control your Vyvanse use.
+Ritalin addiction is a serious disease that makes you feel unable to control your Ritalin use.
 Common symptoms include:

 - loss of interest in activities once enjoyed

-- tolerance (needing increasingly higher or more frequent doses of Vyvanse to feel the desired effects)
+- tolerance (needing increasingly larger or more frequent doses of Ritalin to feel the desired effects)

-If you or a loved one struggles with Vyvanse abuse or addiction, please contact Northeast Addictions Treatment Center.
-Our board-certified health care providers offer mental health counseling and other personalized, evidence-based treatments in an outpatient setting.
+If you or someone you love struggles with Ritalin, please contact Northeast Addictions Treatment Center.
+Our board-certified health care providers offer medical detox, mental health counseling, and other personalized, evidence-based treatment options.